 HVMN Ketone made me stronger over a 100 mile bike race and probably helped in the bike leg of my Half Iron distance PB/PR.
 I would definitely use it again in endurance races for running, cycling and/or triathlon.
 If it was much cheaper I would use it frequently.

 Price, Availability & Discounts

 This product has only recently been made commercially available and is only available direct from HVMN.

 It comes in a box containing 3 bottles.
-When I last checked the price had gone up to US$100/box.
+When I last checked the price was US$100/box.